Starting a business

 Who are your current and desired customers?
 Are they athletes?
 Busy moms?
 Pet owners?
 Making sure your mission statement identifies your customers helps your customers identify with your mission.

-Once you have gained clarity on the three basic elements, it’s time to make it sing.
+Once you’ve gained clarity on the basic steps of writing a mission statement, it’s time to make it sing.
 There are three keys to doing this:

 1. Keep it short